Thursday, June 1, 2023

 Introduction to the Tibetan version of The Platform Sutra

-The Platform Sutra of the Sixth Patriarch is one of the most important documents in the Zen, or Chan School of Buddhism.
-It is a Chinese text as well as the only sutra which does not contain direct teaching of the Lord Buddha which might be possible reasons why there is no Tibetan text.
+The Platform Sutra of the Sixth Patriarch is one of the most important documents in the Zen, or the Chan School of Buddhism.
+It is a Chinese text and the only sutra that does not contain direct teaching of the Lord Buddha, which might be why there is no Tibetan text.

-However we know that The Platform Sutra did exist in Tibet before the 11th century, during the period when Buddhism took root.
+However, we know that the Platform Sutra existed in Tibet before the 11th century, when Buddhism took root.
 In the early years of the 20th century, fragments of one of the oldest copies of the text most widely accepted in Chan practice were discovered in the Dunhuang Library Cave.
-We have no knowledge of how it was used, but after Tsongkhapa the trail of evidence disappears.
-I have to confess that when I found this out reading Sam van Schaik’s “Tibetan Zen,” I said, now here’s a worthwhile challenge
+We do not know how it was used, but after Tsongkhapa, the trail of evidence disappears.
+I have to confess that when I found this out reading Sam van Schaik’s “Tibetan Zen,” I said, Now here’s a worthwhile challenge.

-After three years, Kunga Dakpa, a Nyingma Khenpo of Mindroling Monastery in Dehradun and I have completed a meticulous draft in Tibetan of The Platform Sutra.
-I probably should say “version" because neither of us know Classical Chinese so we crafted a Tibetan version using several English translations, mainly Red Pine’s translation of the 57 stanza Tunhuang copy while also paying careful attention to the editorial notes of Philip Yampolsky and John McRae.
+After three years, Kunga Dakpa, a Nyingma Khenpo of Mindroling Monastery in Dehradun, and I have completed a meticulous draft in Tibetan of The Platform Sutra, the first in more than a thousand years.
+I probably should say “version" because neither of us knows Classical Chinese, so we crafted a Tibetan version using several English translations, mainly Red Pine’s translation of the 57-stanza Tunhuang copy, while also paying careful attention to the editorial notes of Philip Yampolsky and John McRae.

 Here are the first five Stanzas of The Platform Sutra of the Sixth Patriarch.
 It is the first Tibetan version available in more than a thousand years.

-There are 57 Stanzas in the text.
-Our work has not been sponsored by any Tibetan Monastic College.
-We are entirely self funded.
+The text has 57 Stanzas.
+Our work has not been sponsored by any Tibetan Monastic College; we are entirely self-funded.
 However, we will submit it to several scholars for checking and corrections before publication.
 The English text (Counterpoint, Berkeley) is Red Pine’s translation, used with the author’s permission.

 ________________________